iPod Party Sound System Hire

 Turning the system off

 The system should ONLY be turned off this way.

 Any other way can cause damage to the system.

 You are now ready to unplug and pack down the equipment ready for it to be returned to us.
 Please return all equipment as you received it.
-This includes coiling and taping cables with a suitable PVC (electrical) tape.
+Please remove any tape you may have used to secure cables.
 DO NOT USE GAFFA TAPE.
 Any cables returned with gaffa (duct) tape on will, unfortunately have to be charged for.

 We hope the system worked well for you and if you have any feedback about the equipment or this article then please contact us on: